apache/commons-daemon/src/native/windows/README.txt

   nmake CPU=X86 PREFIX=c:\desired\path\of\daemon install

-Use the 'Hybrid CRT' technique so the resulting binaries work on a clean Windows installation with no additional dependencies:
+To disable the 'Static Hybrid CRT' build strategy and prevent the the resulting binaries from working on a clean Windows installation with no additional
+dependencies:

-  nmake CPU=X86 STATIC_CRT=Hybrid
+  nmake CPU=X86 NO_STATIC_CRT=true

 Release Builds
 ==============

-Release builds must use STATIC_CRT=Hybrid.
+Release builds must not disable the static hybrid CRT build strategy.

 It is not necessary to build a 64-bit version of prunmgr since the 32-bit version works with both 32-bit and 64-bit services.